fluidself/fluidself.org/_books/fiction/a-river-runs-through-it.md

 I suppose that an early stage in coming to hate someone is just running out of things to talk about.

 By the middle of that summer when I was seventeen I had yet to see myself become part of a story.
-I had as yet no notion that life every now and then becomes literature--not for long, of course, but long enough to be what we best remember, and often enough so that what we eventually come to mean by life are those moments when life, instead of going sideways, backwards, forward, or nowhere at all, lines out straight, tense and inevitable, with a complication, climax, and, given some luck, a purgation, as if life had been made and not happened.
+I had as yet no notion that life every now and then becomes literature—not for long, of course, but long enough to be what we best remember, and often enough so that what we eventually come to mean by life are those moments when life, instead of going sideways, backwards, forward, or nowhere at all, lines out straight, tense and inevitable, with a complication, climax, and, given some luck, a purgation, as if life had been made and not happened.

 You just weren't a crew if you didn't "clean out the town" as your final act of the season.
-I don't know why, but it always happens if you're any good--and even if you're not much good--that when you work outside a town for a couple of months you get feeling a lot better than the town and very hostile toward it.
+I don't know why, but it always happens if you're any good—and even if you're not much good—that when you work outside a town for a couple of months you get feeling a lot better than the town and very hostile toward it.
 The town doesn't even know about you, but you think and talk a lot about it.